Rainyfish/FASRGAN-and-Fs-SRGAN/README.md

 ### How the evaluate the results
 We evaluated our methods on several datasets in terms of PSNR/SSIM/PI/LPIPS, where PSNR/SSIM are used to evaluation the accuracy of SR images, and PI/LPIPS are adopted to evaluate the perceptual quality.
-Perceptual Index (PI) is used in The PIRM Challenge on Perceptual Super-Resolution, and Learned Perceptual Image Patch Similarity (LPIPS) metric is proposed in the work, The Unreasonable Effectiveness of Deep Features as a Perceptual Metric, evaluating the distance between image patches.
+Perceptual Index (PI) is used in The PIRM Challenge on Perceptual Super-Resolution, and Learned Perceptual Image Patch Similarity (LPIPS) metric is proposed in the work "The Unreasonable Effectiveness of Deep Features as a Perceptual Metric", which evaluates the distance between image patches.
 Both of them with lower value means more similar.

 You can use the codes in Test_scripts to calculate the PSNR/SSIM/PI/LPIPS:
 1. Download the results of our methods at [Baidu Netdisk](https://pan.baidu.com/s/19X15RgbF0DIvkTBokx603w) (code: 6q7p) or [Google drive](https://drive.google.com/open?id=12286mQ-Lq_4HoGPdsMQk2F9DmmnAQAv8).